Thousands deal with Storm Goretti havoc as forecasters warn of more snow and ice

 The storm brought winds of almost 100mph after forecasters issued a rare red warning for “dangerous, stormy” winds in the South West.

-More than 40,000 properties were without power in the South West at midday on Friday, according to the National Grid’s website, while about 11,000 had no power in the West Midlands, more than 500 had no power in the East Midlands and more than 400 were without power in Wales.
+More than 40,000 properties were without power in the South West just before 2pm on Friday, according to the National Grid’s website; about 9,000 had no power in the West Midlands; more than 700 had no power in the East Midlands; and more than 200 were without power in Wales.

 Downing Street said support was being offered to homes left without power.